fuzzylogicxx/fuzzylogic/posts/autumn-2020-music-purchases.md

   {% respimg "" + mainImage.url + "", "" + mainImage.alt + "", "(min-width: 1600px) 646px, (min-width: 700px) 612px, 91.58vw", 320, mainImage.aspectRatioHeight %}
 </figure>

-As the leaves began to fall and the nights drew in, here’s the records I blew all my cash on.
+As the leaves fell and the nights drew in, here’s the records I blew all my cash on.

 ## Linkwood & Other Lands – Face the Facts

-Lovely gatefold double-vinyl LP that sees two of Auld Reekie’s finest join forces on the excellent Athens of the North.
+Lovely gatefold double-vinyl LP that sees two of Auld Reekie’s finest join forces on the excellent Athens of the North label.
 Breezy laid-back jams with smooth keys lead into rougher, Theo Parrish -esque joints and spacey textures, making for a really well-balanced listen.

 <b>Favourite Track:</b> Shapes